ionoid/docs.ionoid.io/docs/iot-apps.md

 ```

-In the above example the app hello-world filesystem contains the
-`app.yaml` file

-- Tar archive file:

-To generate the App tar archive follow the example.

-Assuming you are building for ARMv7 use `armv7` if you are building for
-ARMv6 or amd64 then you can use corresponding arch.
-This is not
-mandatory, just best practice to be able to identify deployed tarball
-files.
+    - Generate the app tar archive, in the following example, we assume we built for ARMv7:

 ```bash
 cd hello-world
 tar -cvf ../hello-world-armv7-v0.2.tar *
 ```

-The `hello-world-armv7-v0.2.tar` is our final App that can be deployed
-to our IoT Devices.
+    - The `hello-world-armv7-v0.2.tar` is our final app that can be deployed to IoT Devices.

-- Or to generate the App zip archive

-**Under development, will be supported soon.**
+    - Or generate the a zip archive: **Under development, will be supported soon.**

 ## Docker Apps